b-around/jobs-autoscale-demo/README.md

 # jobs-autoscale-demo
 ## PROJECT OVERVIEW
 This project demonstrates how to set up KEDA to manage autoscaling for kubernetes jobs that will process tasks from a Redis list that acts as a FIFO queue.
-It consists of a front-end api that creates a list of mathematical caulations tasks, a redis server to act as a queue for the tasts and a worker app that processes the tasks.
+It consists of a front-end api that creates a list of mathematical calculations tasks, a redis server to act as a queue for the tasts and a worker app that processes the tasks.
 The application can handle two types of tasks: i)calulating the prime numbers for any given start number and end number range ii)calulating the fibonacci sequence numbers for any given start number and end number range